-As bloggers, when we write a blog post, we tend to write a catchy title so that it will increase the CTR (because readers love to click on things with catchy titles).
+As bloggers, when we write a post, we write a catchy title in the hope that it increases the CTR (because readers love to click on things with catchy titles).

-But one problem with this approach is that if you optimize your post title for readers, you miss out on one of the most important aspects of post titles: Search engine optimization (aka SEO).
+But one problem with this approach is if you optimize your post title for readers, you miss out on one of the most important aspects of post titles: Search Engine Optimization (aka SEO).

-I have talked a lot about the importance of keyword research, and how to perform keyword research, and tools you can use for keyword research.
-Once we have our target keyword(s) in hand, it’s time to write some high-quality content that keeps both readers and search engines in mind.
+I have talked a lot about the importance of keyword research, how to perform keyword research and tools you can use for keyword research.
+Once we have our target keyword(s) in hand, it’s time to write some high-quality content keeping both – readers and search engines – in mind.

 One Title For Readers, One Title For Search Engines

 “Make Money Online with Infolinks”

 Competition in search engines is very high for this title because it contains the words, “make money online”.

 But you can optimize this title to make it rank higher on search engines by keeping it about Infolinks (our main keyword).